Bricktech2000/Notes/notes/markup-language-idea.md

 if you're interested, click here! <https://example.com/>

-with my "conceptual notes" <conceptual-note-taking>
+with my conceptual\ notes <conceptual-note-taking>

 this person said that |it wasn't fair|